 Average intake: 7-8

-- St John's has graduate research students in English in all periods.
+We have graduate research students working at the College in all periods of English Literature.
 They have frequently offered specialist classes and individual tutorials to undergraduates; they are always ready to answer questions about their research and the experience of graduate work.